wlzhao22/NNSearch/README.md

 # NNSearch: A Unified NN Search Framework

-Due to restrictions imposed by the company's agreement, we are unable to release the internal code for building indexes and conducting NN search.
-However, we now releases a unified NN search framework based on the [hnswlib](https://github.com/nmslib/hnswlib).
+Due to restrictions imposed by the company's agreement, we are unable to release the internal code for building indexes and conducting the NN search.
+However, we now release a unified NN search framework based on the [hnswlib](https://github.com/nmslib/hnswlib).
 While it may not be fully optimized, one advantage is that it allows for a fairer comparison of search performance with hnswlib, even if the latter employs a hierarchical indexing structure.

 ## Features
 * support various indexing graphs (TSDG$^+$, DPG, NSG, SSG, Vamana and HNSW), while only one universal api.